samcook/RedLock.net/README.md

 ## Usage

+Construct a `RedisLockFactory`, passing in a set of independent Redis endpoints.
+The Redis endpoints should be independent (i.e. not replicated masters/slaves).

-Construct a `RedisLockFactory` (passing in a set of redis endpoints).
-You should keep hold of this and reuse it in your application.
-Each instance of `RedisLockFactory` maintains its own set of connections with Redis.
+You should keep hold of the `RedisLockFactory` and reuse it in your application.
+Each instance maintains its own connections with the configured Redis instances.
 Remember to dispose it when your app shuts down.

 With the factory, create a `RedisLock` in a using block, making sure to check that that the lock `IsAcquired` inside the block before performing any actions.
 A lock is acquired if `RedisLock` can set a lock key in more than half of the redis instances.